PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 rewrite owned here; its AST is likewise unchanged.
 Direct fixtures fix each
 rewrite's representative success form and unmatched-source no-op behavior.
-Graph-aware GatherND boundary repair remains in the exporter and is deliberately not mixed into this pure source-rewrite boundary.
+Graph-aware GatherND boundary repair is deliberately not mixed into this pure source-rewrite boundary.
+It lives in the Torch-free `pytorch_source_graph_rewrites.py` beside its ModelIR-backed GatherND shape query.
+This keeps graph/layout inspection explicit while removing both implementations from the exporter.

 Rank-4 generated-source shape policy has a Torch-free shared owner in `pytorch_shape_policy.py`.
 Layout hinting and CF/NHWC shape normalization are